 It’s a brilliant and non-intrusive way to accurately measure object properties in 3D.
 For example, sites such as care homes, stadiums and museums don’t have to be shut down in order to be measured.
 The measurements are also far more detailed than anything traditional survey equipment can produce.

 A BIM model of a housing complex in Vietnam, captured with a ZEB Revo and modelled in Revit

-In the architecture industry which uses As-Built models; point cloud software eliminates time-consuming and costly revisits to the site and allows an architect to visualize and convey new concepts.
+In the architecture industry which uses As-Built models; point cloud software eliminates time-consuming and costly revisits to the site and allows an architect to visualise and convey new concepts.
 Point cloud has become the new standard for all design industries as it provides an instant virtual model to test ideas with.
-They are also used to create 3D CAD (computer-aided design) models for manufactured parts, for metrology and quality inspection, and for a multitude of visualization, animation, rendering and mass customization applications.
+They are also used to create 3D CAD (computer-aided design) models for manufactured parts, for metrology and quality inspection, and for a multitude of visualisation, animation, rendering and mass customisation applications.

 We hope this gets you out the blocks and you quickly become a point cloud enthusiast.
 Creating point clouds is both easy and simple – and anyone can do it.
 We hope you have fun creating yours!

 Looking for some inspiration on taking your point cloud to new places, check this out.